 We’re Steve and Sam Harradine, a married couple from the UK.

-We’ve earned our living completely online for the last Ten years and have been using Facebook groups for at least the last Eight years.
+We’ve earned our living completely online for the last Ten years plus and have been using Facebook groups for almost as long.

-My wife Sam has been hailed as the Facebook queen for a while as she has been building online communities using Facebook groups for the last 8 years+ and knows how to network and build relationships like a boss.
-She’s a part of the Facebook power admin group (invited by Facebook personally) and has gone on to become a part of the Facebook team here in the UK on the back of her skills as a community builder.
+My wife Sam has been hailed as the Facebook queen for a while as she has been building online communities using Facebook groups for the last 10 years+ and knows how to network and build relationships like a boss.
+She’s a part of the Facebook power admin group (invited by Facebook personally).

 Sam can help anyone build an engaged audience, no matter what their business niche.

 I (Steve) am all about sales systems, automation and sales psychology.
 In other words, I’m a bit of a systems geek.
 Sam is a bit of a social media geek… hence the title Tribegeeks 🙂